 After a couple of hours at the Loves, storms began to develop along the front — but on the cold side of the boundary.
 Needless to say, this wasn’t a particularly good sign in terms of convective trend.
 Nevertheless, we decided to stay with a storm that had begun to take on some supercellular characteristics hoping that perhaps it would right-turn off the boundary and move into a rather pristine thermodynamic and kinematic environment just to the east.
 We watched for several hours as storms were just kind of there.
 They didn’t do an awful lot, seemingly oscillating between legitimate supercellular structures and large, pseudo-MCS blobs.
 Although the storms would several times become tornado warned, it became rather obvious they wouldn’t produce tornadoes in their current configuration.
 After two or so hours of doing the dance, we decided we’d let the first storm we’d been watching move off to the north and wait 20 or so minutes for the storm directly to its south to come at us.
 This storm had a slightly more eastward component to its motion, and we figured that the environment it was heading into was pretty spectacular.
 Although fairly unenthused about the potential, we patiently waited, figuring once this storm got to us we’d take a peak and head back towards the hotel.

 As the storm approached, we noticed that in the field directly in front of us, a hundred or so cows began to make a circle around their young.
-I’ve seen this before — its typically in anticipation of a large storm impacting the herd.
-We began to joke that this circulation of cows would be the only rotation we saw that day all the while starting to put Wichita into the GPS and buckle up for the ride home.
-At the last second, I noticed a new warning come across my phone screen for a confirmed tornado.
-I was unconvinced, but we decided to take the road we were on about seven miles west to check it out.
-The road would take us right to the circulation, so we figured we’d get a good view.
-At the same time, a picture came over Twitter showing a large black mass in the middle of the rain that had been taken from some distance away.
+I’d seen this before — its typically in anticipation of a large storm impacting the herd.
+We began to joke that this circulation of cows would be the only rotation we saw that day, all the while starting to put Wichita into the GPS and buckle up for the ride home.
+At the last second, I noticed a new warning come across my phone screen: “confirmed tornado”.
+I was unconvinced (often even “confirmed tornadoes” in warnings aren’t really tornadoes), but we decided to take the road we were on about seven miles west to check it out.
+Conveniently enough the road would take us right to the circulation, so we figured we’d get a good view.
+At the same time, a picture came across Twitter showing a large black mass in the middle of the rain that had been taken from some distance away.
 We were still unconvinced, as from our own perspective all we saw was a large RFD cut and some heavy rain.
 We pulled into town near Canadian, Texas and saw what I assumed to be the RFD wrapping around a large mesocyclone coming towards us.
 I was wrong.

 We found a small parking lot to stop in and let the mass cross in front of us.
 The swirling clouds in front of us took up the whole sky, and we quickly realized that the deafening roar we were hearing was the sound of a half-mile wide strong to violent tornado passing less than a quarter mile in front of us.
 At this point, adrenaline took over as we watched in shear awe.
 I’ve seen motion like that in a tornado once before: El Reno.